Florentino P. Feliciano

 Florentino Panlilio Feliciano (1928–2015) was the 115th Associate Justice of the Supreme Court of the Philippines.
-Before serving as a judge of the Philippines' highest court from 1986 to 1995, he had a long and distinguished career as a corporate lawyer and legal scholar.
+Before serving as a judge of the Philippines' highest court from 1986 to 1995, he had a long career as a corporate lawyer and legal scholar.
 Known for his expertise in commercial law and international law, he retired from the Supreme Court to serve as member, and later, chairperson, of the Appellate Body of the World Trade Organization.

 Education

 Feliciano obtained his Bachelor of Arts (summa cum laude) and Law (magna cum laude) degrees from the University of the Philippines.
-He also has Master's and Doctorate degrees in law from Yale University.
+He was a member of the Upsilon Sigma Phi.
+He received his Master of Laws and Doctor of Juridical Science, both at Yale University.

 Career

 Prior to his appointment to the Supreme Court, Feliciano was managing partner of the law firm Sycip Salazar Hernandez Gatmaitan, where he worked from 1962 to 1986.
 An expert in international and commercial law, he was part of the Faculties of Law of the University of the Philippines and of Yale University.
 He has lectured at The Hague Academy of International Law and served as a Member of the Curatorium of the Academy.
 He was also a Member of the Institut de Droit International; and has written and published on various aspects of international business law and public international law.
 After his term as member of the WTO Appellate Body, he was appointed as chairperson of an investigatory commission into the 2003 Oakwood mutiny, which became known as the Feliciano Commission.
 He also served as member of the World Bank Administrative Tribunal from 2002 until his death in 2015.